JAVASCRIPT ANIMATION

-Object Movement
+Object movement

-Each of the elements comprising a web page is defined by an object (an arrays of data) stored as part of the page's Document Object Model (DOM).
-The elements rendered on the screen are all rectangles defined by values for their width and height and their position is set by values for the coordinates of the element's upper left corner.
-To manipulate these values a reference to the element's DOM object must be generated.
-The simplest way to do this is to make sure the element has an 'id' attribute and then use the document.getElementById() method.
+Each of the elements comprising a webpage is defined by an object (a data storage structure) forming part of the page's Document Object Model (DOM).
+The elements rendered on the screen are all rectangles defined by their width and height, their position is set by the coordinates of the element's upper left corner.
+To manipulate these values, a reference to the element's DOM object must be generated.
+The simplest way to do this is to make sure the element has an 'id' attribute and then use the document.getElementById method.

-and the JavaScript to reference its DOM object and change its left and top value is as follows:
+The image of the red ball on the right had id="ball" and the JavaScript to reference its DOM object and change its left and top style values is as follows:

 function moveBall()